 - Heather Van Mater, MD, MS - Pediatric AI diseases (RA)/Autoimmune encephalitis

-DREAMS' basic research seeks to improve our understanding of the origins and progression of multiple sclerosis, as well as the body's response to the condition and treatment, examining new imaging techniques, specific elements of the body's immune response, the condition of neuronal myelin over time, and how nutrition affects disease progression.
+DREAMS' basic research faculty seeks to improve our understanding of the origins and progression of MS and AI disease, as well as the body's response to the condition and treatment, examining new imaging techniques, specific elements of the body's immune response, the condition of neuronal myelin over time, and how nutrition affects disease progression.

 - Glen Jaffe, MD (Opthamology) – OCT/MVEP